 Anti-Climax Boss: Altima's final form has only one spell that causes a plethora of negative statuses.
 However, riding a Chocobo negates everything and all she can do is try and punch you with her mediocre attack rating.

 Amusingly enough, Altima actually had some attacks programmed in that weren't really used by her default AI.
-Of course, given that by then, you likely have the game smashed into huge pieces on your living room floor, even if she uses more diverse attacks in the PSP version, she'll have almost no chance to use them.
+Of course, given that by then, you likely have the game smashed into huge pieces on your living room floor, she won't have more of a chance to use them.